-You can look at it the other way, it is also the story of two kinds of sinners.
-One who is openly and outwardly and manifestly wicked and immoral and irreligious and rebellious and the other who is inwardly immoral and rebellious, but outwardly conforms.
-He is moral on the surface, he is religious on the surface.
-But neither of these two have any relationship whatsoever to their father.
+You can look at it the other way.
+It is also the story of two kinds of sinners: one who is openly and outwardly and manifestly wicked and immoral and irreligious and rebellious; and the other who is inwardly immoral and rebellious, but outwardly conforms.
+He is moral on the surface.
+He is religious on the surface.
+But neither of these two has any relationship whatsoever to their father.
 And that manifests itself, as we have already seen, through the whole story.
-And the irony of the story is that the one who openly disobeyed, the one who flagrantly dishonored his father winds up being reconciled and the one who appeared to obey and honor his father ends up unreconciled.
+And the irony of the story is that the one who openly disobeyed, the one who flagrantly dishonored his father winds up being reconciled, and the one who appeared to obey and honor his father ends up unreconciled.

 It is very much like another story Jesus told in Matthew 21 verses 28 to 32.
 I just remind you of that story because it's somewhat similar.
-In that story Jesus said, "What do you think?
-A man had two sons, he came to the first and said, 'Son, go to work today in the vineyard.'
+In that story, Jesus said, "What do you think?
+A man had two sons.
+He came to the first and said, 'Son, go to work today in the vineyard.'
 He answered and said, 'I will, sir,' and didn't go.
-Came to the second and said the same thing, he answered and said, 'I will not,' and yet afterward regretted it and went.
-Which of the two did the will of his father?
+Came to the second and said the same thing, he answered and said, 'I will not,' yet afterward regretted it and went.
+Which of the two did the will of his father?”
 They said the latter, the one who said he wouldn't but did, not the one who said he would but didn't.
-And Jesus then said, 'Truly I say to you that the tax gatherers and the harlots will get into the Kingdom of God before you."
-Pretty clear what the two sons were pointing to, isn't it?
+And Jesus then said, “Truly I say to you that the tax gatherers and the harlots will get into the kingdom of God before you."
+Pretty clear what the two sons were pointing to isn't it?
 Jesus at the time was talking to the leaders of Israel.
 They were like the son who said he would go and didn't, and the tax gatherers and the sinners were like the son who said he wouldn't go and did.
-And in the end, they were the ones who entered the Kingdom of God.
+And in the end, they were the ones who entered the kingdom of God.
 That's very similar to the story in Luke 15 to which you can return.